helenahan37/book-rental-store/docs/readme.md

 This test mainly tests the functionality of the add_book() function, whether it can correctly add consecutive book IDs, and whether the program will report an error when the customer inputs an existing book name。

 Test Case 1:
+This test case is designed to test if the max id in the book list can be correctly collected, which takes a list of books and returns the maximum ID value of all the books in the list.

+The test case creates a sample list of books with two books, each with a unique ID.
+The test then calls the get_max_id function with this list and checks if the function returns the correct maximum ID value, which should be 2.
 ```python
 #Test Case 1 : Max id is correctly collected from the book list - pass
 def get_max_id(books):